neo-mc/neo-mc.github.io/_posts/הϵѻteric/2021-05-11-Scripting-engine.md

 ## «plugin» Directory In «~/.config/mc»

-To use the plugins, copy them to `~/.config/mc/plugin`.
-All files with the `*.sl` extension in this dir will be read by NeoMCEdit at startup, setting up the plugins.
+To use the plugins, copy them from `misc/` subdirectory of the source tree to a new directory: `~/.config/mc/plugin`.
+All files with the `*.sl` extension in this dir will be read by הϵѻMCEdit at startup, setting up the plugins.

+In case of any problems you may want set the `mc_loglevel` variable to 2 or more in `~/.config/mc/init.sl` file to see messages confirming loading of each of plugins.